FlipperPA/wowscripts/README.md

 the function relies on images to run.
 It takes an image file location pointing to a small screenshot of the lure (I use the smallest frame around the lure itself for this ((you can see plenty of example .pngs included)).
 The function then looks for this image on the screen after the cast.
 It uses a certain confidence level to allow for approximate images to count.
 Then, after it finds the lure position, it starts to probe this specific frame on the screen until the image no longer matches as well (like when it sinks and splashes because a fish struck). pyautogui then clicks inside the frame.

 This approach makes it important for you to do a few things to set this up.

 1. Make sure you find a placid place where there aren't any changes in lighting, fish or monsters or other players.
+1. From your menu, click "System" and "Graphics".
+Set "Liquid Detail" to "Low".
+It'll make it easier for the computer to "see" the lure.
-2. It works best if you aim your view at around a 30-45 degree angle, so you can clearly see the lure over your character's head.
+1. It works best if you aim your view at around a 30-45 degree angle, so you can clearly see the lure over your character's head.

 So I can foresee a few problems with this initial code:

 1. None of the images I took appropriately match where you want to fish:
     1. Take a small frame screenshot of the area right around the lure and place it in the wowscripts folder
-  2. change the fish(image) command at bottom to reflect your file name
+    1. change the fish(image) command at bottom to reflect your file name
-  3. Adjust the counter in fish(image) to a smaller number, like 10, so you can do a trial and see how it works
+    1. Adjust the counter in fish(image) to a smaller number, like 10, so you can do a trial and see how it works

-2. Your cast() function doesn't work:
+1. Your cast() function doesn't work:
     1. The images are based on my screen size, so there might be a problem if your monitor is quite different than mine.
-  2. Take a screenshot of your fishing icon you have in your action bar
+    1. Take a screenshot of your fishing icon you have in your action bar
-  3. input this name in your cast() function
+    1. input this name in your cast() function

 I usually get 80% good casts with this, and if you want to optimize definitely let me know!
 You can play with the confidence levels (0-1), images, etc.